FoglyOgly/Meowth/README.md

 ```
   --help, -h          Show the help message
   --start, -s         Starts Meowth
-  --announce, -a      Announces Update/Reboot Message to all server owners.
   --auto-restart, -r  Auto-Restarts Meowth in case of a crash.
   --debug, -d         Prevents output being sent to Discord DM, as restarting
                       could occur often.